Château de Sully-sur-Loire: The Original Site Layout

 The Chateau of Sully Sur Loire sits on the south side at a natural fording point of the Loire, at the confluence of the Loire and the River Sange.
-Set into the river north of the southern fording point were 3 grouped islands that were only submerged in the worst Loire floods.
+Set into the river north of the southern fording point were three grouped islands that were only submerged in the worst Loire floods.
 It is on these three islands that the Chateau of Sully was built.
 The Northwestern island is now taken up with the main keep, the ditch that ran between it and the southwestern island is now filled in.
 This southwestern island holds the Inner Courtyard with defence towers, galleries and later residences.
 The Outer Courtyard, taking up the Eastern island has been regularised and, although now empty, it held various buildings over history.
 The dikes that surround the Chateau and town have been built in an attempt to limit flood damage, the chateau was originally open to the Loire.

 North of the crossing, the village of Saint Père sits on a small mound; to the south, another knoll carries the former parish church of Saint Germain, both sitting high enough to protect them from floods.
 The Church of Saint Germain is the base site of the port and village of Sully, controlling the crossroads of several routes.

 First Historical Reference

 There is no evidence of Roman or Gallic habitation at this point but at Bonnie, a short distance north are the remains of an important Gallo-Romanesque settlement.
-Later there is mention of a fording point during the Viking incursions in the 9th C [Ref].
+Later there is mention of a fording point during the Viking incursions in the 9th century.
 At the same time there are references to the Lords of Sully.
 The first references in documentation defines a "castrum soliacense" in 1102, the description indicating a building and family holding a certain status.
-The fortress at Sully being their most northern holding.
+The fortress at Sully was their most northern holding.
 Others were located around Solonge and Berry.

 Later History

 A widely documented incident in 1218, regarding the excessive levee of taxes by the Lord resulted in the King Philip Augustus seizing the lordship and constructed a cylindrical keep in the Outer Courtyard directly in front of the Lords keep (where the main keep still stands).
 This was a common strategy of the king.
 The Lord of Sully had to pay restitution to his suzerain, the Bishop of Orleans and recompense the king for the price of the Tower before he could regain his title.
-The Keep also had its own moat and defences and joined the church of Saint Ythier in the Outer Courtyard that had been built in the 11th C. along with other undefined abbey and domestic buildings.
+The Keep also had its own moat and defences and joined the church of Saint Ythier in the Outer Courtyard that had been built in the 11th century along with other undefined abbey and domestic buildings.